eric-stoppel/Bass-Booster/README.md

 This above snippet will give a bass boosted version of Attention by Charlie Puth in the same folder.
 You will have to change the song filepath in `BassBooster.py`

+To change the amount of bass to be overlaid change the `accentuate_db` variable.
+But do not increase it much as the headphones/speakers may not be able to produce such low frequencies.

 ## Reference